-30. Metabolic Surgery
+30.2.
+Metabolic Surgery

-- Surgical treatment of obesity should be recommended for individuals with type 2 diabetes and a BMI > 35 kg/m2, especially in the presence of other diseases and unsatisfactory glycemic control when using behavioral therapy and antihyperglycemic drugs.
-[A] - Every individual after surgical treatment for diabetes should remain permanently under the care of a diabetologist and a general surgeon and should receive constant supplementation with vitamins and micronutrients to prevent their deficiencies.
+• Metabolic surgery should be considered in individuals with type 2 diabetes and a BMI > 35 kg/m2, particularly when conservative obesity treatments have been ineffective, especially in the presence of comorbidities and unsatisfactory glycemic control despite behavioural therapy and anti-hyperglycaemic medications.
+[A]

+• Every individual after surgical treatment for diabetes should remain permanently under the care of a diabetologist and a general surgeon and should receive constant supplementation with vitamins and micronutrients to prevent their deficiencies.
 [C]